beniwtv/git-deployer/README.md

 1) Installing Git-Deployer
 --------------------------

-To install Git-Deployer, you can download an [PHAR-archive][1], and put it somewhere in your $PATH, for example:
+To install Git-Deployer, you can download a PHAR-archive, and put it somewhere in your $PATH, for example:

 ```